-If you live in the New York City area or happen to be visiting, you should really think about checking out the New York Botanical Garden’s Orchid Show, now in its 16th year.
+If you live in the New York City area or happen to be visiting, you should really think about checking out the New York Botanical Garden’s Orchid Show, now in its 18th year and running Saturday, February 15 – Sunday, April 19.

-We have lived in the area for over 20 years now and I can’t believe we didn’t visit the NYBG until last December for their annual train show, which I am giving an early plug for.
+We have lived in the area for over 20 years now and I can’t believe we didn’t visit the NYBG until several years ago for their annual train show, which I am giving an early plug for.
 Trust me, you don’t have to be a kid or love trains to enjoy the magic.
 The Botanical Gardens offer 250 acres of gorgeous floral life to explore and with spring just starting to show it’s color and magnificence it’s so worth the trip.

 We strolled through the stunning Conservatory, listened to DJ X-RAY, and marveled as the Orchid Dancers performed on their tippy toes.
 You can also enjoy specialty cocktails like the Dancing Lady, created just for Orchid Evenings at the cash bar.
 But, before we went in we warmed up at the fire pits in the Conservatory Plaza.
 On Saturday and Sundays you can also check out the Orchid Care Demonstrations and Orchid Exports Q & A.